 The History of Fraser Church, Tottenham

-The situation was looking promising for the expanding congregation until Rev. Ferguson left in the spring of 1832 to become the minister of a church further west in Esquising.
-After his departure, the congregation moved in different directions.
-While many members held to the voluntary principle and did not believe a church should receive money from the state, the Scottish majority in West Gwillimbury voted to break off from the expanded congregation and find a minister of their own from the Church of Scotland.
-By becoming a congregation of an established church of Great Britain they could receive clergy reserve money from the Upper Canadian government to pay for their minister.
-The remaining congregation then held their own meeting and voted to stay within the United Synod of Upper Canada.
-Despite this division, they shared the use of the original meeting house in the Scotch Settlement for a few years.
+The situation was looking promising for the widespread congregation until Rev. Ferguson left in the spring of 1832 to serve a church further west in Esquising.
+After his departure, the congregation became divided.
+While many members held to the voluntary principle, believing that a church should not receive money from the state, the Scottish majority in West Gwillimbury voted to leave the expanded congregation and find a minister from the Church of Scotland.
+By joining this established church of Great Britain they would be eligible to receive government money from the clergy reserves to pay for their ministers.
+The remaining congregants then held their own meeting, and maintaining their voluntarist principles, voted to stay within the United Synod of Upper Canada.
+Despite this division, the two congregations shared the use of the original meeting house in the Scotch Settlement for a few years.